 The Data We Obtain

-While much of the data we obtain does not relate to individuals but rather to households, properties or geographic areas, the data we receive and process may include your personal data.
+While much of the data we obtain does not relate to individuals but rather to households, properties or geographic areas, the data we receive, and process may include your personal data.

 Personal Data means any piece of information that can be used to identify you.

-Examples of personal data that we obtain include:
+Personal data we obtain